oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 A converter satisfies the “CSAF converter” conformance profile if the converter:

-* satisfies the "CSAF producer" conformance profile.
+* satisfies the "CSAF Producer" conformance profile.
 * additionally satisfies those normative requirements in section [sec](#schema-elements) that are designated as applying to converters.
 * does not emit any objects, properties, or values which, according to section [sec](#schema-elements), are intended to be produced only by direct producers.